-For more than 40 years, Dr. Linda Philabaun led a successful career in theology and horse breeding.
-A graduate of the University of Dubuque Theological Seminary, she earned both a bachelor’s and a master’s degree.
-Consequently, she received a DMin in Palliative Care from the aforementioned university in 2007.
-Furthermore, she secured a certificate in clinical pastoral education from the Cancer Research of America and was ordained to the ministry at the Presbyterian Church USA.
-As part of her seminary training at the Cancer Research Center of America, she utilized the holistic approach on many of the patients.
-Dr. Philabaun witnessed miracles happen, and determined she had a passion for cancer care and research.
-Moreover, she completed a residency program at the Northwest Community Hospital with the Oncology Hospice Department.
+For more than 40 years, Dr. Linda Philabaun led a successful career in Ministry and the thoroughbred horse business.
+A graduate of the University of Dubuque Theological Seminary, she earned a Doctorate of Ministry in Palliative Care.
+She secured certificates in clinical pastoral education from the Cancer Treatment Center of America.
+There she utilized the holistic approach of care for many of the patients.
+Dr. Philabaun witnessed miracles there and developed a passion for cancer care and research.
+Moreover, she completed two residencies a Northwest Community Hospital with a focus in oncology hospice work.

-In a career filled with highlights, Dr. Philabaun was most proud of the successful breeding and preparation of horses for the racetrack.
-Additionally, she was proud to have overcame great obstacles such as the loss of family members and transformed her pain into becoming an advocate of bereavement counseling.
-She attributes her success to God; she saw God through the beauty of nature and decided to commit her life to Christ when she was just 14 years old.
-Additionally, she credits her grandmother as both and inspirational and supportive figure throughout her professional journey.
-During her free time, Dr. Philabaun enjoys downhill skiing, reading, nature walks and spending time with horses.
+Her life was filled with highlights as a successful horsewoman who helped prepare horses for the track.
+She overcame great obstacles such as the loss of family members, Robert and Clara Weast and her husband Robert Philabaun.
+She transformed her pain into becoming an advocate of bereavement counseling.
+She attributes her success all to God whom she saw through the beauty of nature.
+She committed her life to Christ at the age of 14.
+Her grandmother was her inspirational and supportive figure throughout her professional journey.